TimothyTickle/single_cell_analysis/README.md

 Others:
 -------

-* 2014_scAnalysis.css - formats the presenation

-* heatmap.3b.R - convenience code to make it easy to make a heatmap during the workshop

 * data - data read in during the presentation

 * images - images for presentation

-* in_process - still working with these documents :-)
+* single_cell_analysis.css - formats the presenation

+* single_cell_analysis.md - The markdown used to make the presentation.

+* src - come code to reduce the amount of R code during the workshop.
+You are welcome to use the code as you need.
+ * heatmap.3b.R - convenience code to make it easy to make a heatmap during the workshop
  * Module.R - helper functions which may be used in the presentation to reduce code.

-* scAnalysis_lite.md - The markdown used to make the presentation.